 Mixed office paper is collected in small blue recycling containers in offices and workspaces.
-These containers are collected every Friday for recycling.
-If an office bin becomes filled before the Friday collection, it can be emptied into the larger blue "Slim Jim" recycling bins, located in the nearest copy room.
+These containers are collected for recycling everyday, as needed.
+If an office bin becomes filled, it can be either be placed outside the office or suite door for collection that night, or be emptied into the larger blue "Slim Jim" recycling bins, located in the nearest copy room.

 For large amounts of paper recycling, including phone books, out-dated course schedules, and other pamphlets or brochures, contact the Work Management Center at 590-1370, or email@example.com.
 A work order will be inputted, and the material will be picked up and stored for recycling.

 Several large recycling dumpsters are located on campus, with the two largest dumpsters being behind Howard Hall and the Student Union.
 The custodial staff will collect all broken down boxes with a bright green "recycle" sticker placed on them, and recycle the boxes in these dumpsters.
-Contact the Work Management Center for "recycle" stickers.
+Contact the Work Management Center at 590-1370, or firstname.lastname@example.org for "recycle" stickers.

-Plastic bags cannot be placed in the blue recycling bins, as Lee County does not currently recycle plastic bags.
+Plastic bags cannot be placed in any recycling bin, as Lee County does not currently recycle plastic bags.
 However, the Physical Plant has taken it upon the department to gather plastic bags and take them to Publix, who recycles them at their facility in Lakeland.
-There is currently only one plastic bag recycling container located on campus, located in the Work Management Center, Campus Support Complex, room 30.
+There is currently one plastic bag recycling container on campus, located in the Work Management Center, Campus Support Complex, room 30.
 If you would be interested in supporting plastic bag recycling in your area, please contact the Work Management Center at 590-1370 or email@example.com.
 Plastic bags can be taken to local supermarkets for recycling.